 On 23 November 2023, the ECtHR condemned Italy for the illegitimate detention of many minors, accommodated in inhuman and degrading conditions and without a guardian in the Taranto hotspot (case A.T. and others v.
 Italy, Appeal no. 47287 /17).
 As of November 2023, 185 minors were held in this centre, some since August 2023.

-Similarly, Asgi monitored such a situation of minors deprived of their personal freedom at the hotspot of Pozzallo/Contrada Cifali and Lampedusa (see Detention).
+Similarly, ASGI monitored such a situation of minors deprived of their personal freedom at the hotspot of Pozzallo/Contrada Cifali and Lampedusa (see Detention).

-Regarding the condition of unaccompanied minors at the border between Italy and France ASGI found that in Ventimiglia[80] the Italian authorities proceed, in many cases, to notify the person concerned of deferred rejection or administrative expulsion measures without carrying out any age assessment.
-In particular, this happens in all cases where the person, mistakenly identified as an adult after landing or arriving on the territory, is stopped by the French border authorities and returned to Italy.
+Regarding the condition of unaccompanied minors at the border between Italy and France ASGI found that in Ventimiglia[83] the Italian authorities proceed, in many cases, to notify the person concerned of deferred rejection or administrative expulsion measures without carrying out any age assessment.
+This happens in all cases where the person, mistakenly identified as an adult after landing or arriving on the territory, is stopped by the French border authorities and returned to Italy.

 In its report “The Frontier of Rights – Migrant and Refugee Minors and UNICEF’s Intervention in Italy” published in December 2023, UNICEF notes that, “In other places – such as Porto Empedocle, Augusta, Roccella Jonica – tensile structures have been set up.
 These are tents, often placed inside port areas, unsuitable in both summer and winter, because they lack any form of ventilation and heating, thus being particularly hot in summer and very cold in winter.
 In these facilities – often set up only with cots to sleep on – the sanitary conditions are often precarious, and many times minors are unable to access even basic necessities, including clothes and blankets.
 Many complain of not having access to mobile devices, which are essential after the journey to notify family that they have arrived at their destination.
 Placed near the main disembarkation sites, hotspots and tensile structures are supposed to house people no longer than is necessary to carry out identification procedures, but – except for the island of Lampedusa, where recent months have seen faster transfers – often the stay lasts much longer than expected.
-Similar to the previous ones are the emergency centers that often are placed in disused buildings – such as the old school complex in Ardore or the sites in Stilo, Siderno and Portigliola, which at times of intensified arrivals can be used as temporary reception centers.[81]
+Similar to the previous ones are the emergency centres that often are placed in disused buildings – such as the old school complex in Ardore or the sites in Stilo, Siderno and Portigliola, which at times of intensified arrivals can be used as temporary reception centres.”[84]

 On 21 July 2022, the ECtHR condemned Italy in the case Darboe and Camara v.
 Italy (no. 5797/17).[85]